nybblr/tap_dance/README.md

 The "best" way to install tap dance is by including it in your system-wide Gemfile (e.g. a Gemfile in your dotfiles).

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

     gem 'tap_dance'